 Step 4: Click Apply, then OK.

 This should make any hidden files visible to you from now on.
 As long as you do not delete anything you're not instructed to, you should be fine leaving this setting on all the time.

-If you have are a PS4 plus user or you have saved your data online, try the steps below.
-In case you are not catious enough to have any saved data, I highly recommend you to skip to the last and most effective solution.
+If you are a PS4 plus user or you have saved your data online, try the steps below.
+In case you are not cautious enough to have any saved data, I highly recommend you to skip to the last and most effective solution.